openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 = I still see the "old" buttons in the editor =

-Click the "Remove Settings" button on the plugin settings page and then set the buttons again and save.
+Click the "Restore Default Settings" button on the plugin settings page and then set the buttons again and save.

 = Other questions?
 More screenshots? =